Murder of Banaz Mahmod: Investigation

 On 25 January 2006, Banaz was reported missing by Sulemani, who had become concerned for her welfare after being unable to contact her.
 The police did not initially take the report seriously.
 Her parents portrayed themselves as an easy-going, tolerant family, claiming that Banaz often stayed out overnight, and insistent that she was not a missing person.
-Rahmat persisted, however, "harassing" the police into taking action.
+Sulemani persisted, however, "harassing" the police into taking action.

 Consequently, her parents and uncle were interviewed and their homes searched.
 The interviews exposed inconsistencies in the account originally given by her parents and analysis of Sulemani's phone records indicated that Banaz's father was not the indulgent parent he claimed to be.
 Cross-checking against the numerous contacts Banaz had already had with the police enabled them to compile a list of persons of interest.

 The investigation was taken over by the Metropolitan Police Homicide and Serious Crime Command and was led by Detective Chief Inspector Caroline Goode.
 Initially working on the assumption that Banaz was alive and being held against her will, a search and arrest operation was conducted.
 Simultaneous raids were carried out at properties across the country, but there was no sign of Banaz.
 Her phone had not been active since late on 23 January and her bank account remained untouched.

 Banaz's father and uncle, along with other potential suspects, were arrested.
 All were uncooperative within the interviews and the detectives were met with attempts by members of the wider Kurdish community to thwart the investigation and protect those who were implicated.

 Despite the community obstruction, on 4 February 2006, Mohamad Marid Hama was charged with murder.
 Instrumental to this decision was Sulemani's positive identification of Hama as one of those who had earlier tried to kidnap him and who had threatened to kill both him and Banaz.
 While in custody, Hama was covertly recorded bragging about his role, and the role of others, in the murder of Banaz and the disposal of her body.
 He directly implicated her uncle, Ari Agha Mahmod, and her cousins, Mohammed Saleh Ali, Omar Hussain and Dana Amin.
 The recordings, coupled with phone and vehicle tracking data, enabled Banaz's remains to be located.
 Her body was found on 28 April 2006.

 On 1 May 2006, Banaz's uncle Ari Agha Mahmod was charged with murder; a few months later, in August, Banaz's father Mahmod Babakir Mahmod was also charged with murder.